 Each waterbodies or water segment (WBID) is different, so a host of considerations need to be taken when deploying a sonde.
 Not all of which will be covered here as there are too many to predict.
-These considerations will help you decide what kind of housing will be designed for your sonde.
-For more details on the kinds of designs that may be used see the Continuous Monitoring SOP.
+The following considerations will help you design the appropriate housing the sonde.
+For more details on the kinds of designs that may be used see the Continuous Monitoring Data Management SOP(Needs Hyperlink).

 The first consideration is the safety of the sonde.
-The chosen site may have very high flows or be frequented by the public.
-The sond or housing must be secured to a solid object that is not likely to move, be it a permanent structure like a tree or a metal post (rebar, fence post etc.) driven into the ground.
-Do not secure sonds to manmade permeant objects (bridges, buoys, channel markers, docks, piers, USGS station, etc.) without obtaining permission.
-The housing or sonde should be secured to the bottom.
-This can be done with an anchor or secured object like a rod jammed into the bottom.
+The sonde or housing must be secured to a solid object that is not likely to move, be it a permanent structure like a tree or a metal post (rebar, fence post etc.) driven into the ground.
+Where applicable the housing or sonde should be secured to the substrate in addition to any on land permanent anchor point.
+This will keep the instrument anchored in the waterbody and can be done with a heavy or secured object like a rod jammed into the bottom.

-The data recorded should be from a depth of 0.3 m section, much like a standard grab sample (Section 9).
-When designing your housing for deployment the sonde should be made to stay around this depth if possible.
+If possible the data recorded should be from a depth of 0.3 m section, much like a standard grab sample (Section 9).
+Keep this in mind when designing your housing for the sonde.
 Keeping the sonde at this depth can be achieved with various floating mechanisms.
 For standalone designs this could be a float to which the sonde is connected.
 For housings secured to a structure, like a pipe on a bridge piling, a float can be attached to the sonde inside the housing.
 Keep in mind not all the housing itself needs to stay at this depth.

-YSI recommends that the sonde be angled 45 degrees to the flow of the waterbody.
+When possible, YSI recommends that the sonde be angled 45 degrees to the flow of the waterbody.
 This is to direct the flow towards the sensors and will stop the body of the sonde from blocking flow during reverse tidal conditions.
 If the sonde is tilted upward toward the surface the depth of the sonde/sensors should be considered along with the tilt, making sure the tilt does not adversely offset of the depth.

 Figure 50.
 Continuous Monitoring Sond Deployment